brugr9/UEPluginVolumeCreator/README.md

 ## Description

-This plugin provides a user-friendly workflow for creating image-based and efficiently rendered 3D volumes from medical imaging data using the Blueprint Visual Scripting System.
+This plugin provides a user-friendly workflow for creating image-based 3D volumes from medical imaging data (CT/MRI) using the Blueprint Visual Scripting system.

-The delivered assets provide the rendering from medical imaging data (CT/MRI) using shader software with transfer-functions from color curve gradients.
+The delivered assets support DICOM&reg; Window and bring Transfer Function templates from color curve gradients.
+The rendering is processed using efficiently shader software.
 To speed up rendering, optimization techniques such as empty space skipping and early ray termination are used.
 The delivered assets also support importing image stacks and creating texture volumes, e.g., from DICOM&reg; files.

 <!-- UE Marketplace : End 1/2 -->
 ---